le-open-source/iBus-System/README.md

 # iBus System
 A basic replica of the real-life iBus System used by Transport for London, but written in lua for Roblox.
+This project is in no way affiliated with Transport for London, or any sort of organisation involving the development of the official model.

 ## Error Analysis